 We arrived at Guédelon on the morning of a surprisingly warm and sunny March day, only the second day of the year on which the site was open to the public.
 The place was already buzzing with activity, and as we were treated to a personal guided tour by press officer Sarah we were able to start taking everything in.

-New for 2015 is an animated film, about five minutes long and in French with English subtitles, which plays on a loop in a barn by the entrance.
+New for 2015 was an animated film, about five minutes long and in French with English subtitles, which plays on a loop in a barn by the entrance.
 Don’t skip this if you visit: it’s packed full of information about how the project started and how it has developed so far, which really sets the scene for the rest of your tour.

 When you think of castle-building you might think mainly of stonework, but there is a lot more to it than that, as we soon discovered.
 First we visited the ‘world of wood’, which employs a substantial number of workers in different teams: woodsmen who identify suitable trees, fell them and bring them on to site, preparing them for use, and carpenters who build the lodges and other buildings and also construct the all-important scaffolding and lifting equipment which is used at the site.